Luukyb/precise-vm-ansible/README.md

 ## How to use it?

-Your website's index needs to be into a subfolder: data/site/www You can also confifure the path using the variable site_root_path.
+Your website's index needs to be into a subfolder: data/site/www

+You can also configure the path using the variable site_root_path.
 See bellow Variables available.

-Then copy the default config file:
-$ cp default-config.yml config.yml
+Copy the default config file: $ cp default-config.yml config.yml

-Start the VM:
-$ vagrant up
+Start the VM: $ vagrant up

 ## Variables available